pakyjr/Beezz-iOS/README.md

 ---

-Beezz aims to revolutionize beekeeping by combining advanced technology with practical beekeeping knowledge, making hive monitoring more accessible and effective for beekeepers of all experience levels.
+Beezzz aims to revolutionize beekeeping by combining advanced technology with practical beekeeping knowledge, making hive monitoring more accessible and effective for beekeepers of all experience levels.